Death in Paradise: Saint Marie

-Death in Paradise is set on the fictional Caribbean island of Saint Marie, described in Episode 3.3 as a "pretty island" that is "situated in the Eastern Caribbean Sea."
-In episode 4.5, it is mentioned that Martinique is "a good 70 miles."
+Death in Paradise is set on the fictional Caribbean island of Saint Marie, described in episode 3.3 as a "pretty island" that is "situated in the Eastern Caribbean Sea".
+In episode 4.5, it is mentioned that Martinique is "a good 70 miles".
 Saint Marie is "one-tenth the size of its north-west neighbour Guadeloupe"; this would make Saint Marie about 63 sqmi in size.
-Saint Marie is a British Overseas Territory, but about 30% of its people are French, due to previous history, with the language still widely spoken.
+Saint Marie is a British Overseas Territory, but about 30% of its people are French, due to its previous history, with the language still widely spoken.

-The back-story appears to be a blend of two real-world islands near to Guadeloupe, with size and location aligning with Marie-Galante and history and language aligning with Dominica.
+The back-story appears to be a blend of two real-world islands near Guadeloupe, with size and location aligning with Marie-Galante and history and language aligning with Dominica.
 In the TV show, the fictional Saint Marie island has a volcano, rainforest, sugar plantations, a fishing harbour, an airport, a university, a convent, approximately 100 public beaches and a Crown Court.
-It also has its own newspaper, The Saint Marie Times, and a radio station, Radio Saint Marie.
-Its vehicles have French number plates.
+It also has its own newspaper, The Saint Marie Times, a radio station, Radio Saint Marie, and a television station, Saint Marie Broadcasting Corporation (SMBC).
+Its vehicles have French number plates, and motor vehicles drive on the right.
+Police uniforms are also French, not British.
+The police hierarchy is a blend of French and British, as the Detective Inspectors are British and the Commissioner reports to the Chief Commissioner in Jamaica (formerly a British territory), while the Internal Affairs team is from France.

 Honoré, the name of the main town, is a reference to St Honoré, the setting of A Caribbean Mystery by Agatha Christie.
 The town has a leisure/commercial marina, market, bars and restaurants as well as the police station.
-The neighbouring town to Honoré is named as Port Royal.
+The neighbouring town to Honoré is named Port Royal.
 Saint Marie's main economic ties are to Guadeloupe, the UK and France.
 The island's main religions are Catholicism and Voodoo, with several religious festivals featuring in the programme, including the Saint Ursula Festival (in reality, a major festival of the Virgin Islands) and some Voodoo festivals.

 Other locations

-Episode 3.7 is largely set on an islet just off Saint Marie; it is privately owned and relatively small.
-This episode was actually filmed on the island of Kahouanne, around 1.2 mi off the north-west coast of Guadeloupe where the series is normally filmed.
+Series 3, episode 7 is largely set on an islet just off Saint Marie; it is privately owned and relatively small.
+This episode was actually filmed on the island of Kahouanne, around 1.2 mi off the northwest coast of Guadeloupe where the series is normally filmed.
 It can often be seen in the background from a beach on Saint Marie.
-Episodes 6.5 and 6.6 are largely set in London, when Goodman, Cassell and Officer Myers form a liaison team with Mooney in order to track down suspects in a murder investigation in Saint Marie and later to investigate the murder of one of the suspects.
+Series 6, Episodes 5 and 6 are largely set in London, when Goodman, Cassell, and Officer Myers form a liaison team with Mooney in order to track down suspects in a murder investigation in Saint Marie and later to investigate the murder of one of the suspects.

+Other fictional islands (Saint Felix, Saint Helene, Saint Barnabas, and Saint Auguste) have featured throughout the series, with the Saint Marie police responsible for overseeing their local law enforcement.